WELCOME

 Funerals

-Throughout 2025 we have held a number of funerals across our churches, during this time we have lost a number of people who were heavily involved in the community where they lived and served.
+Throughout the last years we have held a number of funerals across our churches, during this time we have lost a number of people who were heavily involved in the community where they lived and served.

 This year we are looking at ways we as the church can provide further help and support, beyond our All Souls service in November, so we will be in touch with you to share our thoughts in due course.